Turning Classroom Conflicts into Learning Opportunities: Strategies for Educators

 4. Address Power and Cultural Differences

 As highlighted in the Managing and Negotiating Conflict workshop, power dynamics and cultural backgrounds can influence how individuals approach conflict.
-Educators should create an inclusive environment where diverse perspectives are valued, helping students understand how cultural differences shape communication and conflict-resolution approaches.
+Educators should create a learning environment where different perspectives are valued, helping students understand how cultural differences shape communication and conflict-resolution approaches.

 5. Develop a Classroom Conflict-Management Curriculum